 Think about mucus – what comes to mind?
 It’s slimy, it’s gross, no one really likes it, right?
 Well, as a team from San Diego State University showed, mucus is also home to a very powerful immune system that has the possibility to change the way doctors treat a number of diseases.

-In order to test their discovery, they then conducted a parallel research on non-mucus producing cells, infecting them with E. Coli, in the same fashion.
-The results were disastruous for the cells.
+In order to test their discovery, they then conducted parallel research on non-mucus producing cells, infecting them with E. Coli, in the same fashion.
+The results were disastrous for the cells.